 Center for Small Towns (University of Minnesota, Morris) and Upper Minnesota Valley Regional Development Commission

-This brochure provides publicly available data for the city of Canby relating to population, housing, school enrollment trends, and the amount of employment and industry in the community (2010/2011).
+This brochure provides publicly available data for the city of Clontarf relating to population, housing, school enrollment trends, and the amount of employment and industry in the community (2010/2011).
 This was a collaboration between the Center for Small Towns and the Upper Minnesota Valley Regional Development Commission.